russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Who should read Entrepreneurial Negotiation

-• Aspiring entrepreneurs seeking to master negotiation skills for success.
+Aspiring entrepreneurs seeking negotiation skills.

 Pitch Anything